robevansuk/robevansuk/README.md

 - 🔭 I’m currently working on the Byzgen blockchain platform to secure data using distributed threshold encryption
 - 🌱 I’m currently learning how to be a better team leader.
 Improving developer experience through faster builds (300%), more reliable tests (100%), increasing value demand as well as removing failure demand, simplifying processes and more.
-- 💬 Ask me about blockchain, AI, crypto, systems design,
+- 💬 Ask me about blockchain, AI, crypto, and systems design
 - 📫 How to reach me: email/twitter
-- ⚡ Fun fact: I built a crypto exchange API library for coinbase back when its trading front-end was called GDAX rather than, rather than coinbase-pro.
+- ⚡ Fun fact: I built a crypto exchange API library for Coinbase (back when its trading front-end was called GDAX, rather than coinbase-pro).
+It currently has 175 stars and 130 forks